klitonandrea/HumanTemperature/Readme.md

 # Human Temperature

 It is a well known fact that the normal body temperature is 98.6 degrees F. This experiment has been initially reported by Carl Reinhold August Wunderlich (4 August 1815 – 25 September 1877).
-And the result is well know and accepted widely.
+And the result is well known and accepted widely.

 In 1992 it was published a paper in the Journal of the American Medical Association revisiting the same experiment questioning whether the traditional estimate still holds true.